Singaporean artist duo Chow and Lin’s The Poverty Line acquired by Museum of Modern Art New York

-SINGAPORE – Artist duo Chow and Lin’s art project The Poverty Line has been acquired by the Museum of Modern Art New York (MoMA) as a permanent installation.
+SINGAPORE – Artist duo Chow and Lin’s art project The Poverty Line has been acquired by the Museum of Modern Art New York (MoMA) as a permanent collection.

 The Poverty Line, a decade-long project that ended in 2020, is a visual anthropology exploring the issue of poverty through food.
 The husband-and-wife team conducted case studies in 36 countries and territories around the world.

-Note: This article has been edited for accuracy.